 Before joining Thompsons, Alexandra was involved in high-value compensation cases resulting from road traffic accidents and claims - sometimes involving other legal jurisdictions - against airlines and airport companies and their contractors.

-Since university Alexandra has practiced yoga and kayaking and likes to go hiking, climbing and going on adventure holidays.
+Since university, Alexandra has practiced yoga and kayaking and likes to go hiking, climbing and going on adventure holidays.

 Alexandra's case experience

-Hernia surgery claims: She has acted for clients who suffered major tissue damage during hernia surgery and one patient who did not receive appropriate after-care following surgery and suffered from blood clots and other complications
+- Acted for clients who suffered major tissue damage during hernia surgery and one patient who did not receive appropriate after-care following surgery and suffered from blood clots and other complications

-Brain injury claims: Alexandra was part of a team which took brain injury and cerebral palsy cases each of which settled for more than a million pounds.
+- Alexandra was part of a team which took brain injury and cerebral palsy cases each of which settled for more than a million pounds.

-Road Traffic Accident claim: One claimant suffered major injuries to her chest and heart when she was a passenger in a head-on crash.
+- Represented a client who suffered major injuries to her chest and heart when she was a passenger in a head-on crash.

-Personal Injury claim: Alexandra secured a settlement for a claimant who sustained injuries to her head and neck when luggage fell out of an overhead locker on an aircraft.
+- Secured a settlement for a claimant who sustained injuries to her head and neck when luggage fell out of an overhead locker on an aircraft.